Chapter 45:

 The red mushroom rug was vacuumed to fluffiness.
 All the mushroom trinkets were dusted.
 The bed made and laundry done, some translation drafts were on the dining table.

-The plant on the window seal was watered.
+The plant on the windowsill was watered.

 "How's work kiddo?"

-"Good, miss Karaza got her birth certificate, the oranges template."
+"Good, Miss Karaza got her birth certificate, the oranges template."

 "Something bothering you?"

 "Um, not really.
-Just thinking about how can I be more useful.."
-She paused with hesitation before replying.
+Just thinking about how I can be more useful…" She paused with hesitation before replying.

 Natasha soaked in the words.